RyoMatt/ttext/README.md

 - Page for Handshake integration
 - Page for Housing services

+# Consideration for Changes
+- seamless header as a header component on app.js instead of having custom header on each screen.js
+- viewable user profile for other users
+- common UI(fonts, images, color)
+- icon image transparency
+- numbers on icons like message, comments, up down votes
+- class functions which requires database

 # Advice
 - Some documentation on getting set up to work & debug with this repo: https://reactnative.dev/docs/environment-setup